-What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?
+What’s the best thing to do with a large batch of blueberries you’ve picked from your garden?

 What is blueberry syrup?